GmBodhi/shandler/README.md

 # What is this package about..?
-[Official documentation](https://eximstudio.com/projects/shandler)

 This is a package is a wrapper/command-handler for discord's new **Slash Commands**.
 Using this package you can send/edit/delete an interaction response.
 Also supports followup messages.
 You can ask for help in our [Support server](https://discord.gg/tMWmEJFq4m).
 Consider supporting us